Memory-Map for All (MMfA) has much in common with the older Memory-Map apps.

 Windows

 Memory-map Navigator for Windows PC has a 20 year head start and is a mature legacy product.
-It has many features not found in other apps.
+It has some features not found in MMfA.
+In particular it has more advanced printing features such as printing at a specific scale, and printing multiple pages along a route.

 - For real-time navigation on a Windows PC/Laptop/tablet, Memory-Map for All is better

-- If you want to use a touchscreen, Memory-Map for All is better
+- If you want to use a touchscreen or pen, Memory-Map for All is better

 - Memory-Map for All has better overlay management, with several sorting options and the ability to multi-select overlays